-In FY20, the average and median length of time from the date a victim signs the official form electing to make a report of sexual assault (DD 2910) to the date that the nonjudicial punishment (NJP) process is concluded (e.g., punishment imposed or NJP not rendered) was 153 days (5 months) and 125 days (4.1 months), respectively (Figure Z).
+In FY19, the average and median length of time from the date a victim signs the official form electing to make a report of sexual assault (DD 2910) to the date that the NJP process is concluded (e.g., punishment imposed or NJP not rendered) was 156 days (3.9 months) and 132 days (2.7 months), respectively (Figure Z).
 Like Non-Metric 3, a variety of factors influence the interval of time between a report of sexual assault and the conclusion of NJP.

-Figure 26 - Non-Metric 4: Time Interval from Report to Nonjudicial Punishment Outcome, FY14 - FY20
+Figure Z - Non-Metric 4: Time Interval from Report to Nonjudicial Punishment Outcome, FY14 - FY19

-Non-Metric 5: Time Interval from Close of an Investigation to a Command Action Taken
+Non-Metric 5: Time Interval from Report of Investigation to Judge Advocate Recommendation

-Figure AA illustrates the length of time from the date of the close of an investigation to the date a command action was taken.
-In FY20, the average time interval for this metric was 58 days and the median was 46 days.
+Figure AA illustrates the length of time from the date of a report of investigation to the date a judge advocate made a disposition recommendation to the commander of the accused.
+In FY19, the average time interval for this metric was 52 days and the median was 41 days.
+In years past, a zero value indicated that the legal recommendation was made before the investigation was officially closed.
 As with Non-Metrics 3 and 4, there is no expected or set time for this to occur.